threader/AltanOS/Readme.md

 The goal of this project is to optimize/minimize and harden Windows systems, making the deployed system more maintainable with tools like winget and UniGetUI and the 3rd party module 'PSWindowsUpdate'.

 Run AltanOS.cmd and the rest should happen with little interaction.
 Just be sure to run it from it's parent directory.
+It will copy itself to C:\AltanOS and C:\AltanOS.inst
 Mind the TinyWall firewall - select 'Autolearn' if you have problems and use the 'Manage' dialog to tune the selection.
 Hopefully a more elegant solution cand be found like importing the .tws file in AltanOS\bin
 N.B: Uninstalling TinyWall while configured to block an application or default settings will lead to connection blocking even after uninstall!